‘Clean water bill’ passed by NYS legislature has yet to be signed by Governor

 “This is an issue that is not Democrat, not Republican, it’s not Conservative and it’s not Liberal.
 This is a bipartisan issue.
 We all want safe water,” said Poestenkill Town Councilman and Deputy Supervisor Eric Wohlleber.

 The bill passed through the state legislature in June.
 It has not yet been delivered to the Governor.
-We reached out to the Governor’s Press Office to see if she intends to sign the bill and are awaiting a response.
+NEWS10 ABC reached out to the Governor’s Press Office to see if she intends to sign the bill and are awaiting a response.